syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/areas.md

 ### MVC Areas

-1. Create ASP.NET Core web application with MVC(views and controllers).
+1.Create ASP.NET Core web application with MVC(views and controllers).
 Refer to [this](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/visual-studio-2017/) documentation to get started with ASP.NET Core application.

-2. To add the MVC Area, right-click the application in the solution explorer and choose **ADD** -> **New Scaffolded Item**.
+2.To add the MVC Area, right-click the application in the solution explorer and choose **ADD** -> **New Scaffolded Item**.

 ![Add MVC Area template](images/new-scaffolded-item.png)